JStoresund/notes-V25/krypto/_krypto.md

     - Key exchange uses elliptic curve DH
     - AES in CBC mode with HMAC (SHA256) user for message protection
   - Ratcheting
-    - Ratchet = device which is easy to move forward but blocked from oving backwards
+    - Ratchet = device which is easy to move forward but blocked from moving backwards
     - Signal uses new unique message key for every message exchanged, known as *continuous key exchange*
-    - When successive messages sent in same direction, message key is updated with *symmetric ratchet* by applting function such as HMAC
+    - When successive messages sent in same direction, message key is updated with *symmetric ratchet* by applying function such as HMAC
     - When new message is returned in opposite direction, new DH ephemeral key used to compute new message
       - This is *Diffie-Hellman ratchet*
   - Group messaging